-Because heretical understanding-according to heretical understanding, we take refuge in something, you know, which is different from your-yourself.
-That is heretical understanding.
+According to heretical understanding, we take refuge in something, which is different from ourselves.
+That is a heretical understanding.
 That is not our understanding.
 According to our understanding, everything is within our mind.
-Our mind include everything, and in our mind many things will take place.
-So when we do not lose this mind, whatever happen to us, that is precept observation.
-When we are caught by dualistic or something objective existence or idea-objective existence and worship them, that is heretical understanding.
-So the spirit of the mountain or ghost of the dead and to worship heretical shrines is not our way of observing precepts.
+Our mind includes everything, and in our mind many things will take place.
+So, when we do not lose this mind, whatever happens to us, that is precept observation.
+When we are caught by dualistic or some objective existence or idea-and worship them, that is a heretical understanding.
+So, the spirit of the mountain or ghost of the dead, and to worship heretical shrines is not our way of observing precepts.

-Such refuge-seeking lead us away from salvation.
-Let us instead quickly take refuge in the Buddha, the teaching, and the Buddhist community, seeking there not only release from pain but complete enlightenment-to complete enlightenment.
+Such refuge-seeking leads us away from salvation.
+Let us instead quickly take refuge in the Buddha, the teaching, and the Buddhist community, seeking there not only release from pain but complete enlightenment.

 When we have enlightenment, many things happen within enlightenment, within big mind.
-In this case, we call it-we call our activity "precepts observation."
+In this case, we call our activity "precepts observation."

-[Section 13] To take refuge in the Three Treasures, we must come with pure heart or faith.
-To take refuge in the Three Treasure, we must come with pure faith.
-No matter when-or whether at the time of the Buddha's appearance in the world or after his disappearance-we repeat with clasped hands and bow head-bowed head: "I take refuge in the Buddha.
+[Section 13] To take refuge in the Three Treasures, we must come with a pure heart or faith.
+To take refuge in the Three Treasures, we must come with pure faith.
+No matter whether at the time of the Buddha's appearance in the world or after his disappearance-we repeat with clasped hands and bowed head: "I take refuge in the Buddha.
 I take refuge in the teaching.
 I take refuge in the Buddhist community."
 I take refuge in the Buddha because he is our great teacher.
 I take refuge in the teaching because of its curative effect.
-I take refuge in the Buddhist community because here we find wisdom and warmth-warmth-warmth.
+I take refuge in the Buddhist community because here we find wisdom and warmth.
 To become followers of Buddhism, we must uphold the Three Treasures.
-We must lay his foundation before receiving the moral precepts.
+We must lay this foundation before receiving the moral precepts.

-We-before we-before the observation of moral precepts, we have take-we have to take three refuges.
-And this is those observation of taking refuge in the Buddha, and the teaching-and his teaching, and his community is included in the sixteen precepts.
+Before the observation of moral precepts, we have to take the three refuges.
+And this observation of taking refuge in the Buddha, and his teaching, and his community is included in the sixteen precepts.

-[Section 14] The merit of Triple Refuge will always ripen when responsible [responsive] communion take place between the trainee and the Buddha.
-Those who experience this communion-whether deva, dwellers in hell, and animals-or animals-will take this refuge.
-The embodied merit increase-increases through the various stage of existence and ultimately leads to the highest right enlightenment.
-Buddha himself confirmed the merit of the Triple Treasures as supremely valuable and inconceivably profound-profound.
+[Section 14] The merit of the Triple Refuge will always ripen when responsive communion takes place between the trainee and the Buddha.
+Those who experience this communion-whether deva, dwellers in hell, or animals-will take this refuge.
+The embodied merit increases through the various stages of existence and ultimately leads to the highest right enlightenment.
+Buddha himself confirmed the merit of the Triple Treasures as supremely valuable and inconceivably profound.
 All living beings should therefore take this refuge.

-[Section 15] The next we should accept the three collective pure precepts-that embracing good behavior, and embracing good deeds, and that embracing all being and salvation-saving them.
+[Section 15] Next we should accept the three collective pure precepts-embracing good behavior, and embracing good deeds, and embracing all beings and saving them.
 We should then accept the ten grave prohibitions:

 Do not kill.
 Do not steal.
 Do not commit adultery.
 Do not lie.

-Do not sell liquors.
+Do not sell liquor.
 Do not bring up the faults of others.
 Do not boast and blame others.

-Do not withhold material and spiritual possession.
+Do not withhold material and spiritual possessions.
 Do not become angry.

-Do not debase-debase the Triple Treasures.
+Do not debase the Triple Treasures.